 Unit 7.
 Evolution

 This unit starts by saluting the father of evolution, Mr. Charles Darwin.
 From there we'll move on to the golden topic of the unit: natural selection.
 We'll show the multiple lines of evidence that support evolution—it's not just dusty fossils and DNA, but a whole host of consistent facts.
 Finally, we'll look a little closer at how entirely new species can form.

 Unit 8.
 Population Genetics

 What do you get when you cross Mendel and Darwin?
 A centuries-old, and very confused, zombie?
 Nah, it's population genetics (and thank goodness).
 This unit takes the study of both fields further, looking at how populations evolve, the role of mutations in evolution, what the deal is with lethal alleles, and the Hardy-Weinberg equilibrium principle.
 We'll also hash out what effects humans have had on other species, and how we can undo some of the more unpleasant ones.

 Unit 9.
 Ecology

-This unit moves beyond the individual organisms studied in the previous units and expanding to a big-picture view.
+Now we're moving beyond the individual organisms studied in the previous units and expanding to a big-picture view.
 We are, unfortunately, doing so figuratively, so lower your expectations a smidge; there is no hot air balloon ride planned for this unit.
 Ecology explores how organisms interact with both the living and non-living parts of their environment.
-Starting with biodiversity, we'll learn about species interactions, population ecology, energy cycles, and how energy gets from plants into us.
+Starting with biodiversity, we'll learn about species interactions, population ecology, energy cycles, and how nutrients get from the outside world and into us.

 Unit 10.
 Microorganisms

-In this unit, Shmoop's got the scoop on all (living) things microscopic.
-Students will learn about the structures and functions of viruses, bacteria, fungi, and parasites, and show off their newfound knowledge by creating a CDC brochure.
+Shmoop's got the scoop on all (living) things microscopic.
+You'll learn about the structures and functions of viruses, bacteria, fungi, and parasites, and then show off your newfound knowledge by creating a CDC-style brochure.

 Unit 11.
 Plants

-Shmoop thinks that plants are seriously underrated.
+We think that plants are seriously underrated.
 They can make their own food from light and they reproduce without even moving.
-In this unit, we'll get intimately familiar with plants, focusing on plant evolution, physiology, and ecology.
+That's pretty cool.
+In this unit, we'll get intimately familiar with plants (...not that familiar), focusing on plant evolution, physiology, and ecology.

 Unit 12.
 Animals